 In many ways, this is the reality show that started it all by putting seven strangers together in an apartment to find out what happens when people stop being polite and start getting real.
 The MTV series evolved from a somewhat serious social experiment in 1992 to more of a showcase for fame-hungry young people in subsequent years, mirroring the overall development of reality TV itself.

-Seasons 1-32 of The Real World are streaming on Paramount+ ($5.99+ per month after a seven-day free trial).
+Twenty-one select seasons of The Real World are streaming on Paramount+ ($4.99+ per month after a seven-day free trial).

 The popularity of reality competition shows started with this CBS staple, which is still going strong 20 years after its first season premiered.
 Host Jeff Probst presides over teams of “castaways,” who are left to fend for themselves in the inhospitable wilderness.
 The interpersonal dynamics are as fascinating as the survival efforts as participants form (and break) alliances.
 It’s a study in human nature with obstacle courses.